Ldooley32/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
+This will not terminate on its own.
 How do you know?
+The program states to exit press CTRL+C.

 ## Ready for Work